Styxxy/azure-custom-roles/Microsoft.Storage/account-key-reader.md

 # Storage Account Key Reader

+> [!TIP]
+> It is advisable to use EntraID integration instead of account keys for enhanced security.

 This role grants permission to the user to **read** the Storage Account keys.

 All actions can be found in the [documentation](https://learn.microsoft.com/en-us/azure/role-based-access-control/resource-provider-operations#microsoftstorage).